 (Students under 13 years of age)

-An international student that is under the age of 13 years and a student of Toorak college must reside with a direct parent or relative or someone that has been approved by the department of Home Affairs.
+An international student that is under the age of 13 years and is a student of Toorak College must reside with a parent or relative or someone that has been approved by the department of Home Affairs.

 Living arrangements Senior Years International Students